-Dr. Brown will see parents jointly in sessions to work on parenting or other concerns with a child/adolescent, but does not offer co-parenting counselling as a separate service.
+Our therapists may see parents jointly in sessions to work on parenting or other concerns with a child/adolescent, but do not offer co-parenting counselling as a separate service.

 How do I pay?
 Do you take insurance?

 OnCourse Cayman accepts cash, checks and most major credit cards.
-We do accept CINICO insurance with HSA referral.
+We accept CINICO insurance with HSA referral.
+We do accept other insurance companies, but you must pay up front for the first session.
+Insurance companies, and even the plans within the same insurance company, differ in their coverage of outpatient mental health.
 If you would like to see if your insurance company will provide coverage please get in touch with them to see what your allowance may be for working with a psychologist.
-If you have questions about this, please feel free to contact our office manager Ms. Angela Francis at 745-6463 or firstname.lastname@example.org
+If you have questions about this, please feel free to contact our office manager Ms. Angela Francis at 745-6463 or email@example.com

 What happens if I see you in the supermarket?

 As explained in the section above on keeping your private information safe, the fact that we know you professionally is your personal and private information so we will not acknowledge you in public.
 You are welcome to talk to us if you’d like but we will not say how we know you.
 We can even come up with a plan for this if it is a foreseeable circumstance.